 This is straight from Nigella Lawson's Domestic Goddess, a book that has proved invaluable when it comes to cakes and desserts and is amongst the 5 books that get carried everywhere.
 I don't really do a lot of fiddling with this, sometimes I use chocolate chips instead of walnuts, sometimes no nuts at all, sometimes a different liqueur...

-1. Put the sultanas and rum or bourbon into a smallish pan and bring to the boil.
+1. Put the sultanas and rum or bourbon into a smallish pan and bring

 2. Remove from the heat and cover for an hour or until the sultanas have absorbed the liquid.